IfcSharp/IfcSQL/README.md

 Another aspect is the possibility of directly interacting with a modeling-tool, that can base on SQL too (e.g. Enterprise Archtitect).

 ### 6.2 Single Source Container
 ifcSQL enables to store mdoels single source container.
-If you want to query or modefiy your models, you can do in one step over one database, not with a long list of file (if they are not archived).
+If you want to query or modefiy your models, you can do in one step over one database, not with a long list of files (if they are not archived).

 ### 6.3 Building Parts Library
 ifcSQL enables the possibility to store common model parts only one time in the same database, so that all models can access to the same bulding-parts in the same database.